Structural Design Patterns in Java

 }

-2. Bridge Pattern: The Bridge pattern decouples an abstraction from its implementation so that the two can vary independently.
-This allows you to change the implementation of an object without affecting the clients that use it.
+What It Does: The Bridge pattern separates an object’s abstraction (what it does) from its implementation (how it does it).
+This allows you to change the implementation without affecting the abstraction.

 Example: